Kartonowy/Kartonowy/README.md

 CS student in Polando

-Currently rocking on Void Linux.
+Currently rocking on Void Linux with neovim & sway wm.

-i like games, and cli tools
+i like games and cli tools

-have some experience in different things
+i have some experience in a lot of different things

-i kinda like low level and if i were to choose between c++ and css i'd still pick c++ (rather c to be honest)
+i kinda like low level and if i were to choose between c++ and css i'd still pick c++ (rather c to be honest (zig?))

-even tho im learning a lot different things at CS course i learn a lot by myself
+even tho im learning a lot different things at CS course i learn a lot by myself, rust mostly